frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 For this exercise, you will create a simple frame and two gussets.
 Then, you will create an assembly and mate together all the components.

 You will utilize the `Extrude Individual`, `Tube Converter`, and `Gusset` Featurescripts for this exercise.

+The `Gusset` Featurescript is an easy way to create gussets by selecting the locations of the holes the gusset should attach to.

 <center>**Exercise 3 Instruction Slides**</center>